Cheese and cheese production in the Waldviertel

 The actual cheese production can only be seen during the week.
 Then the cheese makers work.
 However, we were there on Sunday.
 Therefore we are shown the process of making cheese.
 Actually, I think that's better.
 Because that way we can watch directly how cheese is made.
 And it works like this:

 First you strain the milk and pasteurize it.
 This must then turn sour.
-To do this, they are made to mature with lactic acid bacteria and curdled with rennet.
+To do this, it is matured with lactic acid bacteria and curdled with rennet.
 This separates the solid components from the liquid whey.
-Protein, fat, lactose and minerals form a thick mass.
-For this, the milk has to stand for a while.
+Protein, fat, lactose, and minerals form a thick mass.
+For this, the milk has to rest for a while.
 Depending on the type of cheese, this can take anywhere from half an hour to several hours.

-The whey is separated from the cheese curd
+Cheese and cheese production: The whey is separated from the curd

 Through this process, some of the whey already separates from the solid components.
 That's not enough to make cheese.
 Therefore you divide this thick mass with the cheese harp in pieces.
 More whey is separated.
 This is repeated until the desired thickness is achieved.
 How strong it is depends on the kind of cheese you want to make.

 Then you put the cheese in brine.
-There he begins to form a bark.
-At the same time, the lake keeps harmful bacteria away.
+There it begins to form a bark.
+At the same time, the brine keeps harmful bacteria away.

 We can observe this process during our visit to the Käsemacherwelt.
 An exciting thing!

-This is how the cheese tastes in the world of cheese making
+This is how the cheese tastes in the Käsemacherwelt

-But what would a visit to a cheese dairy be without trying cheese?
-There is also plenty of opportunity for this during our visit.
-Even before we look at the cheese-making process, we try different types of cheese.
-Then cheese specialties are waiting for us again.
-Here you show how to serve them.
-As an antipasti, for example.
+But what would a visit to a cheese factory be without tasting cheese?
+There will also be plenty of opportunity for this during our visit.
+Even before we look at the process of making cheese, we try different types of cheese.
+Afterwards, cheese specialties await us again.
+After the cheese tour and cheese making, we are shown how to serve it.
+As antipasti, for example.
 With grapes.
-Or with peppers, dates or olives.
+Or with peppers, dates, or olives.

-Fascinatingly we find the different cheeses that are produced in the Waldviertel.
+The different cheeses that are produced in the Waldviertel fascinate us.
 Among them are the Waldviertel pumpkin cheese, a sheep's milk cheese with pumpkin pieces in the cheese dough.
 The goat cheese tartlets Cranberry are great.
 This is cream cheese wrapped in sweet cranberries.
 The Waldviertler Selchkäse tastes especially good.
 This spicy sheep's cheese is smoked over beech wood.
 My favorite cheese!

-If you do not have enough, you can try other cheese specialties in the restaurant of the Käsemacherwelt.
-With a view of the beautiful surroundings and the town of Heidenreichstein.
-A trip to the world of cheese making is worthwhile.
+If you haven't had enough of cheese and cheese production, you can try other cheese specialties in the Käsemacherwelt restaurant.
+With a view of the pretty surroundings and the town of Heidenreichstein.
+A trip to the Käsemacherwelt is worth your time.

 Travel Arrangements: